pamaxie/--OLD--Pamaxie/README.md

 ![**Pamaxie**](https://i.imgur.com/UzSZPs2.png)

-Documentation for this project can be found at [Pamaxies homepage](http://pamaxie.com:5003/).
+Documentation for this project can be found at [Pamaxies wiki](https://wiki.pamaxie.com/).
+API Tokens can be requested at [Deamonics website](https://.pamaxie.com/).
 Please let us know if the API misbehaves in any way.
 We will assist you as soon as possible.

 ![**Content Detection**](https://i.imgur.com/vMUR0LQ.png)<br/>
 Pamaxie was developed to ensure and verify the security of content and media on the internet.